This blog was originally posted on August 8, 2013 and was updated on August 23, 2017.

 - Add a layer of a favorite baked good, if you have a “safe” one to choose from, such as an allergen-free cookie.
 This could be whole, cubed, or even crushed into crumbs.
 Looking for ideas?
 Try the Neocate Food Allergy Cookbook.

 - A pudding or something similar makes a great third layer.
 If boxed pudding mixes aren’t an option, you could prepare a starch-based pudding and replace dairy ingredients with fruit juice.
-Another option is to create a pudding using Neocate Nutra (for children over the age of 6 months).
+Another options is to create a pudding using Neocate Nutra (if your child is over the age of 6 months).

 - We find that mixing Neocate Nutra with half the water that the directions suggest gives a nice pudding-like consistency.
-You could even make a flavored version by adding Neocate Junior to Nutra, as seen in these past blog posts: Chocolaty Nutra Pudding, Neocate Vanilla Pudding, Neocate Tropical Pudding.
+You could even make a flavored version by adding Neocate Juniorto Nutra.

 - Once you choose your fillings just keep repeating layers until you reach the top of the trifle dish!